 The Durham Singers was founded in the early 1970s in the tradition of other great chamber choirs around the UK.
 Our core aim is to put on concerts of largely unaccompanied music and to build an enthusiastic audience through imaginative programming and top-quality singing.
-But we also stage larger events in collaboration with a very high-quality professional period instrument orchestra, and we have built an important outreach programme through young singers from our region, many of whom go on to study at the country’s best music colleges.
-More recently, we have developed outreach activities with local schools: secondary school choirs have had the opportunity to sing with us; and our soloists and members of our orchestra have given workshops at primary schools.
+But we also stage larger events in association with a very high-quality professional period instrument orchestra, and we have built an important outreach programme with young singers from our region through collaboration with Samling Institute for Young Artists, and through activities with local schools.
+In 2018 we visited Tübingen, Durham’s partner city in Germany, and we hope to strengthen our links with musicians in Tübingen through future projects.

 We believe in concerts that are designed with rich musical variety, that take the audience on a musical journey.
 Our concerts try to make the point that sharing live music is still the best experience in music.
 Programmes such as our I’m a Pilgrim concert turn choral performance into a musical drama as we weave together works from different periods to tell a story.
 Preparing and performing these programmes that weave together unaccompanied music from over five centuries is our core activity.

 As a choir, we have built a strong relationship with a fully professional period-instrument chamber ensemble, made up of outstanding players from around the UK who support us in a major work each autumn at Durham Cathedral.
 The combination of a large chamber choir and a period chamber orchestra playing soloistically and colourfully works well in the particular space of the Cathedral; we believe this offers something unique in Durham.
 For the choir, the excitement of performing at this level has driven our passion for great oratorios performed in fresh ways.